ragraw26/Image_Recognition_Retrival/README.md

 # ML ALGORITHMS

-We have use the following Machine Learning Algorithm to train and test our Model  namely (No Library used):
+We have use the following Machine Learning Algorithm to train and test our Model  namely:

 K – Means Clustering :
 k-means clustering aims to partition n observations into k clusters in which each observation belongs to the cluster with the nearest mean, serving as a prototype of the cluster.
 This results in a partitioning of the data space into Voronoi cells.